 A quick and easy stovetop mac and cheese recipe, using blue brie (cambozola), which makes a creamy, deliciously flavorful sauce.
-This is a fantastic weeknight evening meal, just 20 minutes and 6 ingredients, and such a treat for fancy cheese lovers!
+This is a fantastic vegetarian recipe, just 20 minutes and 6 ingredients, and such a treat for fancy cheese lovers!
 It can also be made with a mix of normal brie + any blue cheese.

 Blue brie!
 Have you tried it?